SUBMISSIONS FOR THIS GRANT ARE CURRENTLY CLOSED.

 Application Process Overview:

 Our diversity grants will be awarded by a jury of SLF staff members on the basis of merit.
-Factors considered will include:
+If awarded the grant, you agree to offer a brief excerpt (500-1000 words) for our files, and for possible public dissemination on our website.

 - a one-page written description of the project in question (no more than 500 words).